zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 Now that you know how the slope and intercept define the line, it's time for some more notation.

-Looking at the above plots, you know that you have the blue diamonds there are our observations with associated x- and y-values.
+Looking at the above plots, you know that you have the green dots that are our observations associated with x- and y-values.

-Now, when we draw our regression line based on these few blue diamonds, we use the following notations:
+Now, when we draw our regression line based on these few green dots, we use the following notations:

 $$\hat{y}=\hat m x+ \hat{c}$$ or